dlt-hub/dlt/docs/website/docs/general-usage/http/rest-client.md

 ### Implementing a custom paginator

-When working with APIs that use non-standard pagination schemes, or when you need more control over the pagination process, you can implement a custom paginator by subclassing the `BasePaginator` class and `update_state` and `update_request` methods:
+When working with APIs that use non-standard pagination schemes, or when you need more control over the pagination process, you can implement a custom paginator by subclassing the `BasePaginator` class and implementing the methods `update_state` and `update_request`.

 - `update_state(response: Response) -> None`: This method updates the paginator's state based on the response of the API call.
 Typically, you extract pagination details (like the next page reference) from the response and store them in the paginator instance.